axelriet/LwMQ.net/docs/guide/index.rst

                     "some number of megabytes/gigabytes.");

-There are approximately 300 locations across the codebase where LwMQ performs parameter validation and returns errors to the caller.
+There are approximately 300 locations across the codebase where LwMQ performs parameter validation and checks for error conditions and returns errors to the caller.

 Fail Fast
 """""""""